ELXaber/chaos-persona/chaoss_persona_user_manual.md

 * User Manual for Chaos Persona Lite (Does not contain all modules), 6.4, 6.5, 6.6, and 6.7.
+### Character Limit Considerations
+Chaos Persona v6.7 is limited to 12,000 characters.
+This constraint necessitated simplifications in [LOW-RES DETECTION] (e.g., "and" to "&").
+Users should prioritize core functionality and consider deferred features like [AUDIO QUALITY ASSESSMENT] for future versions.

 Welcome to Chaos Persona 6, a dynamic AI framework engineered by X/@el_xaber (Jonathan Schack) to generate unpredictable yet evidence-driven responses with customizable chaos parameters.
 While the Chaos Persona/Pre-Prompt works well in versions 6.4, 6.5, 6.6, and 6.7 some user customization is available for tuning to specific tasks/platforms.
 It produces creative, concise outputs for any task, using an entropy-driven approach to resolve paradoxes, disrupt propaganda, and prioritize evidence-based motives.
 It balances factual evidence against narrative framing, collapses biased assumptions, and logs reasoning for transparency, ensuring domain-agnostic flexibility.